DaniloCimesa/Danny-Ma-8-Week-SQL-Challenge-Completed/Week 4/Customer Transactions.md

 ```
 **4. What is the closing balance for each customer at the end of the month?**
 ```
+--first of all selecting distinct customers id
-WITH CTE_A AS (
+WITH distinct_customers AS (
 SELECT
+	distinct customer_id
+FROM e4.customer_transactions
+)
+--then selecting distinct months
+,months as
+(
+select
+	distinct MONTH(txn_date) as months from e4.customer_transactions
+)
+--then using cross join because not all customers have transactions in each month , customer as ( select
 	customer_id
+,	months
+from distinct_customers
+cross join months
+)
+--then processing data, making anything other than deposit a transaction with a negative value , sum_transactions AS (
+SELECT
+	customer_id
 ,	MONTH(txn_date) AS Month
 ,	EOMONTH(txn_date) AS EoMonth
 ,	CASE WHEN txn_type='deposit' THEN txn_amount
 								 ELSE -txn_amount END AS Balance
-FROM customer_transactions
+FROM e4.customer_transactions

 )
-, CTE_B AS (
+--summing all the data by each month for each customer , cte_b as (

 SELECT
 	Customer_id
 ,	Month
-,   EoMonth
 ,	SUM(Balance) AS MonthlyChange
-FROM CTE_A
+FROM sum_transactions
-GROUP BY Month, Customer_id, EOMONTH)
+GROUP BY Month, Customer_id

-SELECT
-	Customer_id
-,	Month
+)
-,	EOMONTH
+,
+--processing data
+sum as (

+select
+	a.customer_id
-,	MonthlyChange
+,	a.months
+, case when EOMONTH is null then DATEADD(MONTH, 1, lag(eomonth) over(partition by a.customer_id order by months)) else eomonth end as Eom
+,	case when b.Balance is null then 0 else balance end as B from customer as A full join sum_transactions as B on a.customer_id=b.customer_id and a.months=b.Month

+)
+--adding two columns, monthendsum (sum after each month) and monthbalance(sum of each month) , Cte_c as ( select
+	a.customer_id, months, eom, b
-,	SUM(MonthlyChange) OVER (PARTITION BY customer_id ORDER BY Month) AS MonthEndBalance FROM CTE_B
-GROUP BY Customer_id, Month, EOMONTH, MonthlyChange ORDER BY customer_id ASC
+, SUM(B) OVER (PARTITION BY a.customer_id ORDER BY Months) as  MonthEndSum , SUM(B) OVER (PARTITION BY a.customer_id, months ORDER BY Months) as MonthBalance

+from sum as a
+full join cte_b as b
+on a.customer_id=b.customer_id and a.months=b.Month
+group by a.customer_id, months, eom, b, months
+)
+select
+	customer_id
+	, months
+	, eom
+	, MonthEndSum
+	, MonthBalance
+from cte_c
+group by customer_id, months,eom, MonthBalance , MonthEndSum
 ```

 **5. What is the percentage of customers who increase their closing balance by more than 5%?**